 Some very small tumors that have a low risk of spreading in the body might not need treatment right away.
 Instead, you might consider active surveillance with frequent monitoring of the cancer.
 Monitoring might require blood tests and a thyroid cancer ultrasound exam of your neck once or twice per year.

-In most cases, the gland must be completely removed (total thyroidectomy).
+In most cases, surgeons may completely remove the gland (total thyroidectomy).
 If the disease is not aggressive, medical providers may choose to save some of the thyroid (thyroid lobectomy), especially if the patient is under 45 years old.
-The majority of these cancers are diagnosed before they have metastasized, or disease that has spread outside of the thyroid.
+Doctors diagnose the majority of these cancers before they have metastasized, or before the disease spreads outside of the thyroid.

 An exception is the so-called microcarcinoma.
-In this case, only the affected lobe is surgically removed and no subsequent radioiodine therapy is performed.
+In this case, surgeons remove only the affected lobe and do not perform subsequent radioiodine therapy.

-In addition to the removal of the gland, occasionally the lymph nodes around that area are also removed (lymphadenectomy), since the lymph nodes may be affected by the cancer.
-However, at least in the case of papillary and follicular cancers, this is only recommended if there is clinical evidence or suspicion of regional lymph node metastasis.
+In addition to the removal of the gland, occasionally surgeons also remove the lymph nodes around that area (lymphadenectomy), since the cancer can also affect the lymph nodes.
+However, at least in the case of papillary and follicular thyroid cancers, experts only recommend this if there is clinical evidence or suspicion of regional lymph node metastasis.
 In medullary thyroid carcinoma, the corresponding guidelines recommend unilateral or even bilateral cervical lymphadenectomy.

-Following the operation, the gland function is replaced by thyroid hormone replacement therapy called levothyroxine.
+Following the operation, doctors replace the gland function with thyroid hormone replacement therapy called levothyroxine.
 This medication supplies the missing hormone the organ would normally produce, and it suppresses the production of thyroid-stimulating hormone (TSH) from your pituitary gland, which could stimulate any remaining thyroid cancer cells to grow.

 Radioactive iodine therapy

 After surgery, iodine-storing carcinomas are followed by radioactive iodine treatment to remove the postoperative remaining thyroid tissue (ablation) in cases of papillary or follicular carcinoma.
-Radioactive iodine-131 is administered, which accumulates exclusively in the gland tissue.
+Doctors administer radioactive iodine-131, which accumulates exclusively in the gland tissue.
 Some side effects of this therapy include: